 The main bag has no dividers in it, and is roomy enough to accommodate large moose quarters or bulky gear.
 Simply drop the quarter into the bag, and cinch the cross-straps, top opening draw cord, and top flap down snugly and you're good to go.

-The Moose Pack is available only in camouflage.
+The Hunter Pack is available only in grey.

 Barney's freighter frame is light, but very rugged.
 Made of aircraft aluminum, the freighter frame is designed to carry heavy loads without the risk of broken welds or bent frame supports.
 It comes with a folding shelf, secured to the frame by the means of aluminum pins, and a curved riser bar that is pinned and sleeved inside the verticle bars on the frame.
 The frame is painted with a matte finish, so there is no glare to alert animals of your presence.